Category: Philly’s Best

 Walk: Saunders-Monticello Trail

 Beyond the landscaped gardens of Monticello proper, the fairytale woods and meadows of the estate beg for exploring.
-The Saunders-Monticello Trail is an easy lift for all activity levels, with a maximum five-percent incline and two miles of wheelchair-accessible paved paths and boardwalks winding through forest and over ravines.
+The Saunders-Monticello Trail is an easy lift for all activity levels, with a maximum 5% incline and two miles of wheelchair-accessible paved paths and boardwalks winding through forest and over ravines.
 Stop at Carter Overlook for panoramic views of Charlottesville and the Blue Ridge Mountains.

 📍 Parking: 503 Thomas Jefferson Pkwy., Charlottesville, Va.
 22902